solectrus/configurator/src/templates/readme/en/2-prerequisites-local.md

 sudo usermod -aG docker $USER
 ```

-Log out and log back in so that your group membership is re-evaluated.
+**Important:** Log out and log back in so that your group membership is re-evaluated.

 You can read more about this [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) in the official Docker documentation.